 If you plan on coming from Seattle to Olympic National Park, your best bet is staying somewhere near the ferry dock, to make it easier to leave the city without getting stuck in traffic.
 The Best Western Plus Pioneer Square Hotel has an unbeatable location in that regard, seeing as it is situated right next to Colman Dock, where the Seattle-Bainbridge Ferry docks (the shortest way to Olympic National Park from Seattle).
 Additionally, the hotel is less than half a mile from the Seattle city center, and the city’s football and baseball stadiums are only 10 minutes away on foot.
 The hotel is charming and tasteful, in an old historic property, with friendly staff, comfortable rooms, and a delicious complimentary continental breakfast.
-If you’re planning to do a two-for-one and explore both Seattle and Olympic National Park, make sure to also check out our One Day in Seattle Itinerary.

 -Due to its sheer size and beauty, you can write and rewrite your Olympic National Park itinerary many times over, and you will always be forced to leave something out.
 The Olympic Peninsula is very hard to cross off a list since there are always new trails, new lakes, new beaches, new creeks, and new viewpoints to discover.